 Many patients worry that interproximal reduction might affect the way their teeth feel after the procedure.
 In terms of pain and discomfort, IPR is a very safe and effective treatment.
-When it comes to gaps, you will notice initial spacing between your teeth.
+When it comes to gaps, you will notice initial spacing between your black stuff on teeth.

 Still, many forget that making this gap between your teeth is a part of the procedure.
 Actually, your doctor needs this gap so the teeth move around easily.
 No worries, as these gaps are usually visible to you alone, and not others.